 60 G MELTED BUTTER

-1 EGG YOLKS
+1 EGG YOLK

 Mix flour, sugar, baking powder, vanilla seeds and cardamom in a bowl.